daniel-e/papr/README.md

 **Fetch a paper from arXiv.org or OpenReview.net**

-Fetch a document from arXiv is quite easy.
+Fetching a document from arXiv is quite easy.
 You just have to provide the URL of the abstract and papr will download the PDF and will automatically extract the title.
 Example:

     papr fetch https://arxiv.org/abs/1812.07561